jomarca11/On-Line-Machine-Learning/README.md

 > TFM_Largo_Plazo <br>
 > TFM_Nowcasting <br>

+## Language:
+Comments in code and Thesis for the master in Spanish

 Both notebooks are joint in this notebook TFM_Nowcasting_y_Largo_Plazo.ipynb, you can check whatever you prefer,BUT the latter is very long.<br>
 ## DATASET
 Downloaded from arXivLabs [Chicken Cases Estimation in Hungary](https://doi.org/10.48550/arXiv.2209.14129).<br>